yousefalabdullah/osu-beatmaps-downloader/README.md

 If you are on Windows, the tool needs no additional packages or anything to run.

-but if you aren't on windows or you wanted for some reason to use the tool using the python file, the tool runs on **Python 3**, so naturally you need to install [Python 3](https://www.python.org/downloads/) for your operating system.
+But if you are not on windows or you wanted for some reason to use the tool using the python file, the tool runs on **Python 3**, so naturally you need to install [Python 3](https://www.python.org/downloads/) for your operating system.

 ## How to Use